 *Note: Your response to each prompt is limited to 350 words.

 Leadership is an admirable quality, but it can manifest in many different forms.
-This essay is not only for those who captained a varsity team to a state title, started a charitable organization, or made sweeping changes as student body president.
+This essay is not only for those who captained a varsity team to a state title or founded a charitable organization, or served as student body president.
 Teamwork and collaboration are also valued leadership skills both in academia and in the workplace, and students with strong interpersonal skills and a high EQ can be an asset to any university.
 Think beyond the title that you may have held and more about the action(s) of which you are most proud.
-Note that the university invites you share a story that involves your family (it doesn’t just have to be school or extracurriculars).
+Note that the university invites you to share a story that involves your family.
+In other words, it doesn’t just have to be school or extracurriculars.

 To sum up, this essay is about leadership, broadly defined.
 You can chronicle anything from mentoring others on your debate team to a simple instance of conflict resolution within your peer group.
-In general, this is a prompt that appeals more to extroverts, but that does not preclude a story of quiet leadership from being a winning choice in this space.
+This is often a prompt that appeals more to extroverts, but that does not preclude a story of quiet leadership from being a winning choice here.

 Whether you are a prospective studio art, mechanical engineering, mathematics, or psychology major, creativity and the art of problem-solving will likely be at the heart of what you do.
 Even if few would refer to you as a “creative type,” this prompt can still serve as a nice platform from which to reveal more about what makes you tick and the unique ways in which your synapses fire.

-There are two ways to go with this prompt: a) Tie your creativity directly to your future major and/or career or b) paint a picture of your personal brand of creativity that reveals who you are as an individual.
+There are two ways to go with this prompt.
+First you could: Tie your creativity directly to your future major and/or career.
+Secondly, you could: paint a picture of your personal brand of creativity that reveals who you are as an individual.
 Either way, this prompt can inspire some highly-impactful, needle-moving responses from applicants.

 If you are a world-class athlete, you are likely already in the recruitment process.
 If you placed high in AIME or won a National Merit Scholarship, that is already stated in the awards section.
-Therefore, using the prized 350 words of real estate to merely rehash the fact that you won an award for something you are good at would not be an inspiring move.
+Therefore, using the prized 350 words of real estate to merely rehash the fact that you won an award would not be an inspiring move.